charlieschmidt/PSmacOS/readme.md

 * `Show-MessageBox` - show a message/alert box

-* `Out-GridView` - show a searchable table of objects from the pipelin
+* `Out-GridView` - show a searchable table of objects from the pipeline

 ## Planned/Future